Complaints about rental providers and agents

 - Not obeying an order made by VCAT [section 480]

-For more information see out pages Notice to vacate, Eviction and Goods left behind.
+For more information, see our pages on notice to vacate and eviction and goods left behind.

 How to make a complaint

-Note that Consumer Affairs Victoria will expect you to have attempted to solve the problem with the rental provider or agent before they will take any action.
+Note that Consumer Affairs Victoria will expect you to have attempted to resolve the dispute with the landlord or agent before they will take any action.

-Before contacting Consumer Affairs Victoria, get together contact details, and information about the offence and your rental agreement, including:
+Before contacting Consumer Affairs Victoria, gather information about the offence and your lease, including:

 - Your contact details

-- Name and contact details for the rental provider and/or agent
+- Name and contact details for the landlord and/or agent

 - Any payments made